matteo-d-m/python-course-cimec/README.md

 - [openneuro-py](https://github.com/hoechenberger/openneuro-py) to download OpenNeuro data automatically

 Some preprocessing steps may have a relatively high computational cost (especially independent component analysis - ICA). `config.py` contains an option that skips those steps by default, jumping straight to the computation and plotting of event-related potentials (ERPs) from the data contained in `clean_eeg_epochs.fif`.

-If you don't mind waiting for ICA to run, you can open `config.py` and set `done` to `0`.
-This will run the pipeline end-to-end (including the download of EEG data from OpenNeuro onto your machine).
+To run the pipeline end-to-end, open `config.py` and set `done` to `0`.
+Note that this will take some time & will download EEG data from OpenNeuro onto your machine.

 In order to save computational resources, the code works on data from one subject only.
 This too can be changed from `config.py`.